-This guide includes partners and affiliates, which means we may earn a small commission through some of these links at no additional cost to you, which helps keep our resources free for everyone.
-As always, all brands are vetted through rigorous sustainability criteria and are brands we love — and that we think you’ll love too!
+Note that this sustainable bed frame guide contains affiliate links, meaning we’ll earn a small commission if you choose to purchase through one of these links, which helps us continue to run this site.
+As always, all brands meet rigorous criteria for sustainability and are brands we love — and that we think you’ll love too!

 Savvy Rest has everything you need to sleep more restfully, from organic mattresses to non-toxic bedroom furniture.
 The brand’s timeless all-natural platform beds — The Afton is their flagship platform bed and The Esmont is a platform bed with a customizable headboard — are made in their own Virginia workshop.
 Each bed is crafted out of sustainably-sourced maple and poplar wood and is available unfinished or with a zero-VOC finish.